Marchand's 2 goals help Bruins down Leafs

 Auston Matthews and Kasperi Kapanen scored for the Maple Leafs, who have lost four in a row.
 Boston's Tuukka Rask made 29 saves, and Toronto's Frederik Andersen stopped 30 shots.

-Marchand scored with a wrist shot only 11 seconds into the third period after going around a defenseman.
+Marchand gave the Bruins a 2-1 lead with a wrist shot only 11 seconds into the third period after going around a defenseman.
 Brandon Carlo and Patrice Bergeron earned assists.
-The Maple Leafs tied the score 2-2 at 3:54 of the third when Kapenen scored his sixth goal, from the edge of the net on a pass from John Tavares.
+The Maple Leafs tied the score 2-2 at 3:54 of the third when Kapanen scored his sixth goal from the edge of the net on a pass from John Tavares.
 Zach Hyman also had an assist.

 The Bruins regained the lead at 5:08 of the third period when Marchand scored again, on a wrist shot off his own rebound.
 Coyle's pass set up the chance.
 Chara scored his fourth goal, into an empty net at 18:27.